Frequently Asked Questions

 - InLight Medical has a 30 year history of manufacturing innovation and customer satisfaction.

-- The InLight Medical devices are FDA-cleared, assuring efficacy and customer safety.
+- The InLight Medical devices are FDA-cleared.

 - Every InLight PLT therapy pad provides a polychromatic light application.